adoxa/ansicon/readme.txt

     '\e' represents the escape character (ASCII 27); '#' represents a decimal number (optional, in most cases defaulting to 1); BEL, SO and SI are ASCII 7, 14 and 15.
-Regarding SGR: bold will set the foreground intensity; blink and underline will set the background intensity; conceal uses background as foreground.
 See "sequences.txt" for a more complete description.

-    Escape followed by a control character will display that character, not perform its function.
-An unrecognised sequence will preserve the escape.
+    Escape followed by a control character will display that character, not perform its function; an unrecognised character will preserve the escape.

+    SO will select the G1 character set; SI will select the G0 set.
+The G0 character set is set by SCS; the G1 character set is always the DEC Special Graphics Character Set.

     I make a distinction between '\e[m' and '\e[0;...m'.
 Both will restore the original foreground/background colors (and so '0' should be the first para-